pepone/redhat-rpm-config/buildflags.md

 This turns off watermarking, making it impossible to do full hardening coverage analysis for any binaries produced.

+### Disable strict symbol checks in the link editor (ld)

+By default, the link editor will refuse to link shared objects which contain undefined symbols.
+In some cases (such as when a DSO is loaded as a plugin and is expected to bind to symbols in the main executable), undefined symbols are expected.
+In this case, you can add

+    %undefine _strict_symbol_defs_build

+to the RPM spec file to disable these strict checks.
+Alternatively, you can pass `-z undefs` to ld (written as `-Wl,-z,undefs` on the gcc command line).
+The latter needs binutils 2.29.1-12.fc28 or later.

 # Individual compiler flags

 Compiler flags end up in the environment variables `CFLAGS`,